Vmc Demonstration

 Directional control has been lost when full rudder deflection is applied towards the operating engine, and the aircraft begins to yaw toward the inoperative engine.

 14 CFR Part 23 requires airplane manufacturers to determine VMC, if applicable, for the most critical configurations used in takeoff and landing operations.
-Specific configurations are not addressed; however, the following are typically the most critical.
+The following configurations are generally the most critical.

 Standard Day Conditions at Sea Level